-A general LTC3633 application circuit is shown on the first page of this data sheet.
+A general LTC3633A-2 application circuit is shown on the first page of this data sheet.
 External component selection is largely driven by the load requirement and switching frequency.
-Component selection typically begins with the selection of the inductor L and resistor R_T .
-Once the inductor is chosen, the input capacitor, C{IN} , and the output capacitor, C{OUT} , can be selected.
+Component selection typically begins with the selection of the inductor L and resistor $R_T$ .
+Once the inductor is chosen, the input capacitor, $C{IN}$ , and the output capacitor, $C{OUT}$ , can be selected.
 Next, the feedback resistors are selected to set the desired output voltage.
-Finally, the remaining optional external loop compensation, track/ soft-start, V{IN} UVLO, and PGOOD.
+Finally, the remaining optional external components can be selected for functions such as external loop compensation, tracking/soft-start, input UVLO, and PGOOD.